 6. Tenancy Agreements

-Tenants will be offered a Standard Short Assured Tenancy, conferring all rights, responsibilities and obligations in accordance with the Housing (Scotland) Act 1988.
+Tenants will be offered a Private Residential Tenancy, covering all rights, responsibilities and obligations in accordance with The Private Housing (Tenancies) (Scotland) Act 2016.

 7. Tenancy Deposits